lhotari/async-tokenbucket/README.md

 fields are used to minimize contention when using CAS fields.
 The JVM's LongAdder class is used in the hot path to hold the sum of consumed tokens.

-The performance of the token bucket calculations exceeds over 20M operations per second on a single thread tested on a developer laptop.
-With 100 threads, the throughput was about 240M ops/s.
+The performance of the token bucket calculations exceeds over 230M operations per second on a single thread tested on a developer laptop (Apple M3 Max).
+With 100 threads, the throughput was over 2500M ops/s.
 This proves that the overhead of the token bucket is well suited for Apache Pulsar's rate limiter use cases.

 ### Main usage flow of the AsyncTokenBucket class